 Value all real and personal property within Pueblo County for tax purposes.

 Maintain, keep, and gather all property records in Pueblo County (ownership, legals, lot sizes, etc).

-2013 is a reappraisal year in the State of Colorado.
+2018 is a intervening year in the State of Colorado.

 Pursuant to Colorado State General Property Tax Law, the duty of the Assessor is to “discover, list, and value” all real property.
 The Assessor’s Office is required to appraise all real property and to estimate the value for ad valorem taxation purposes.

 Land and Improvements: Colorado statute define Improvements as “all structures, buildings, fixtures, fences, and water rights erected upon or affixed to land, whether or not title to such land has been acquired.”
 39-1-102(7), C.R.S.

 The Personal Property Tax: The Colorado personal property tax is a levy on personal property used in a business or organization.
 The procedure for applying this tax is similar to that used for real property.
 The Assessor estimates a value for the property and consolidates the levies; the Treasurer then mails a tax bill to the property owner.